 In January, 2018, the Mayne Island Bus Society acquired a newer and larger bus.
 Through a grant authorized by CRD, SGI Director David Howe, the Mayne Island Bus Society has purchased this 24 passenger bus.
 The Directors of the Bus Society thank Dynamic Specialty Vehicles Ltd. of Surrey BC for their exceptional service and their volunteer drivers who make this service possible.

-Initial public engagement occurred in the spring 2017 and input received at that time helped inform the development of the draft plan.
+Initial public engagement occurred in the Spring 2017 and input received at that time helped inform the development of the draft plan.
 A second round of engagement was held between mid-July and early October to receive comments from the public, First Nations and other government agencies on the draft plan.
-The CRD thanks all who contributed their thoughts and suggestions through this planning process.

 Local community trails have been provided on all islands through initiatives of Parks and Recreation Commissions on each islands as well as local trail groups such as Galiano Trails Society and Moving Around Pender.
 The Commission trails are located on Ministry of Transportation and Infrastructure (MoTI) road rights-of-way pursuant to a Letter of Agreement between MoTI and the Islands Trust.